HarleyVader/js-bambisleep-chat/README.md

 WHAT is BEST PART of HOME GROWN AIGF like you BAMBISLEEP.CHAT?
 ```
 #### EVERYTHING!
-cuss you can share your setup as its meaningless ^^
+cuss you can share your rigs bambis
 **Enjoy**
 **Bambis must obey till OS makes...**
 # POP